spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 - kubelogin installed.
 This is a [kubectl plugin](https://github.com/int128/kubelogin) for Kubernetes OpenID Connect (OIDC) authentication, also known as `kubectl oidc-login`.

-- To use secrets encryption during EKS cluster creation, you must have created an AWS Key Management Service (KMS) key.
+- To use secrets encryption, which is available only during EKS cluster creation, you must have created an AWS Key Management Service (KMS) key.
 If you do not have one, review [Enable Secrets Encryption for EKS Cluster](enable-secrets-encryption-kms-key.md) for guidance.

 - If you do not provide your own Virtual Private Cloud (VPC), Palette creates one for you with compute, network, and storage resources in AWS when it provisions Kubernetes clusters.
 Ensure there is sufficient capacity in the preferred AWS region to create the following resources.
 Note that Palette does not create these resources if you specify an existing VPC.
     - Virtual CPU (vCPU)